khensler/nsx-t-stat-kusto/README.md

 The JSON repsonse for interface statistics may be different.
 Very for 3.2 upgrades.

-There is an example dashboard included dashboard-NSX-T EVM Interface Statistics.json
+There is an example dashboard included "dashboard-NSX-T EVM Interface Statistics.json"